 A hands-on action research practicum is also required within the coursework.
 Through the practicum, you will identify a learning issue within a group of students, research mediation methods, implement the intervention and collect and analyze the resulting data.
 You will then present your findings to your colleagues or to someone within the district.

-Our online master’s in special education teacher leader program is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) and the Council for the Accreditation of Educator Preparation (CAEP).
+Campbellsville University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+Campbellsville’s education programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP) and are approved by the Education Professional Standards Board of Kentucky (EPSB) for teacher education and certification.
 The fully online degree offers the flexibility and convenience of being able to complete coursework when it best fits your schedule.
 In addition, the program’s faculty have real-world experience in the field of special education.

 The online master’s in special education teacher leader program includes 30 credit hours and takes approximately two years to complete.